stevengharris/MarkupEditor/README.md

 ## Status

-The current version is feature-complete.
+The current version is a feature-complete Beta.
 I am now consuming it myself in another project I am developing, so changes are being driven primarily by MarkupEditor uptake in that project (and any issues people might raise).

 ### Known Issues

 [Issues](https://github.com/stevengharris/MarkupEditor/issues) are being tracked on GitHub.

 ### History

+#### Version 0.5.0 (Beta 1)

+This is the first Beta release for the MarkupEditor!
+Please see [the announcement and discussion](https://github.com/stevengharris/MarkupEditor/discussions/52) about it.

+##### Closed Issues

+* Replace LinkToolbar and ImageToolbar with popovers ([Issue 42](https://github.com/stevengharris/MarkupEditor/issues/42))
+* Build from package is broken on iOS ([Issue 47](https://github.com/stevengharris/MarkupEditor/issues/47))
+* Touch device selection doesn't work properly ([Issue 48](https://github.com/stevengharris/MarkupEditor/issues/48))
+* Make paragraph style an optional part of StyleToolbar ([Issue 49](https://github.com/stevengharris/MarkupEditor/issues/49))

 #### Version 0.4.0